keang/keang.github.io/_posts/2023-08-15-custom-optimistic-lock.markdown

 I did feel kinda dirty, monkey patching private methods with names starting with an underscore.

-But while debugging my attempt, I learnt that this is how a lot of core ActiveRecord features are implemented:
+But while debugging my attempt, I learned that this is how a lot of core ActiveRecord features are implemented:

 - `ActiveRecord::AttributeMethods::Dirty`
 - `ActiveRecord::Timestamp`